 Q: How does New Rattitude support the foster homes in the network?

-Answer: New Rattitude maintains the websites and the Internet presence to locate and prioritize dogs needing rescue, and arranges for them to be brought in to the program.
-For each new dog, we provide a microchip, ID tag, martingale collar and leash, de-wormer, flea preventative (upon request), toy, and "going home" bag.
+Answer: New Rattitude locates and prioritizes dogs needing rescue, and arranges for them to be brought into the program.
+For each new dog, we provide a microchip, ID tag, martingale collar and leash, de-wormer, flea preventative (upon request), quick-kill flea treatment, toy, and “going home” bag.
 We also reimburse for heartworm preventative and dog food (subject to our cost guidelines).
-We offer a puppy stipend to apply to the extra out-of-pocket expenses of raising a litter of puppies.
-We provide training, support, and assistance for the members of the foster home network, and maintain a toll-free Lost Dog Hotline.
-Our volunteers manage the websites, market the dogs, handle the adoption application process, arrange for a dog's transportation to its adoptive home, and provide follow-up advice to the adoptive family.
-CLICK HERE for more details on the support New Rattitude provides each foster home
+We offer a fostering subsidy for relevant expenses that aren’t otherwise reimbursed and a puppy stipend to apply to the extra out-of-pocket expenses of raising a litter of puppies.
+We provide training, support, and assistance for our foster parents, and maintain a toll-free Lost Dog Hotline.
+Our volunteers manage our website, market the dogs, handle the adoption application process, arrange for a dog’s transportation to its adoptive home, and provide follow-up advice to the adoptive family.
+CLICK HERE for more details on the support New Rattitude provides each foster home.

 Q: What expenses does the foster family have to cover?